cheatham1/SoftwareBook/analyses.md

 ## $$Z'$$ Analysis
 The $$Z'$$ boson is a hypothetical gauge boson that arises from extensions of the electroweak symmetry of the Standard Model.
 The $$Z'$$ boson is named in analogy with the Standard Model Z boson.

+The ATLAS open data Monte Carlo allows you to search for a Beyond the Standard Model particle and set exclusion limits on new physics.

 ## Further Information